Dear reader of ADxS.org, please excuse the disruption.

 First, an excess of dopamine in the extracellular space as noise is likely to interfere with phasic signaling.

-Secondly, the dopaminergic vesicles are unlikely to be sufficiently refilled by the underactive DAT, so that phasic dopamine release relies solely on newly synthesized dopamine, which cannot supply them on its own.
+Second, the dopaminergic vesicles are unlikely to be adequately refilled by the underactive DAT, so phasic dopamine release relies solely on newly synthesized dopamine, which cannot supply them on its own.

 Therefore, according to our understanding, extracellular hyperdopaminergic as well as hypodopaminergic states should impair signal transmission by phasic dopamine.

-An indication in this direction can be found in the presentation by Gatzke-Kopp et al (2007), according to which a high tonic dopaminergic input (and possibly a high DAT efflux) leads to a high extracellular dopamine level, which downregulates the phasic dopamine reactions triggered by stimuli via D2 autoreceptors.
+A hint in this direction can be found in the presentation by Gatzke-Kopp et al (2007), according to which a high tonic dopaminergic input (and possibly a high DAT efflux) leads to a high extracellular dopamine level, which downregulates the phasic dopamine responses triggered by stimuli via D2 autoreceptors.
 Tonic dopamine mediates the regulatory (inhibitory) control of the PFC on the ventral striatum, thus inhibiting the (phasic) activity of the striatum.
 In response to reward stimuli, the striatum fires phasically in a dopaminergic manner and activates dopaminergic postsynaptic receptors.
-Tonic control is therefore inhibitory and modulates excitatory phasic firing in response to reward stimuli.94
+Tonic control is therefore inhibitory and modulates excitatory phasic firing in response to reward stimuli.95

 Since phasic dopamine can only be released by neurons that are previously tonically active (see Dopamine release (tonic, phasic) and coding), this would be a possible explanatory model: